 Security and Safety

-As one explores the lovely township of Auroville it is also important to pay attention to the safety and security aspects as well.
-To help you remember these, here are a few guidelines and pointers that may be good to remember as you explore Auroville.
+As one explores Auroville it is also important to pay attention to the safety and security aspects as well.
+To help you remember these, here are a few guidelines and pointers that may be good to note as you explore Auroville.

 Auroville is a place where a humble attitude and simplicity are appreciated.
 Showing off signs of wealth could lead you into trouble!

 You can reduce the risk of theft if you follow these simple rules:

 Avoid signs of wealth: do not wear jewellery, hang cameras around your neck, or leave laptops, tablets, and phones in plain view.

 Take care with bike baskets: you raise the risk of theft if you carry open bags or valuables in the back or front baskets of cycles or motorbikes; zip up all pockets on your bag.
 Close all fasteners.

 Keep valuables in the guest house safe at all times: Your important documents, devices, and cash need safe storage.
 Make sure about locking your suitcase and bringing a number lock to lock cupboards.

 Polite behaviour and modest clothes will reduce the risk of harassment.

 On the beach: Men and women must show no physical affection in public places, especially on the beach.